Reds vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Christian Encarnacion-Strand and the Cincinnati Reds take on Kerry Carpenter and the Detroit Tigers at Comerica Park on Wednesday at 6:40 PM ET.
+The Detroit Tigers and Andy Ibanez will take the field against Noelvi Marte and the Cincinnati Reds at Comerica Park on Thursday, with the first pitch at 1:10 PM ET.

-The Tigers are favored in this one, at -150, while the underdog Reds have +125 odds to play spoiler.
-The total is 8 runs for the contest.
+Oddsmakers list the Tigers as -110 moneyline favorites, while giving the underdog Reds -110 moneyline odds.
+A 9-run over/under is listed for the contest.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.